CD Publications: Housing Affairs Letter

-Housing Affairs Letter is a news service (or newsletter) produced in Silver Spring, MD by CD Publications that covers the public, private and subsidized housing industries.
+Housing Affairs Letter is a news service (or newsletter) produced in Silver Spring, Maryland by CD Publications that covers the public, private and subsidized housing industries.
 It is one of the oldest continuing publications of its kind.

 Housing Affairs Letter was the first newsletter produced by CD Publications upon its founding in 1961.
 It began publication four years before the creation of the U.S. Department of Housing and Urban Development, and a significant percentage of its coverage since then has focused on HUD.

 Over the years, HAL articles have been reprinted, referenced, quoted or mentioned in numerous periodicals and journals, including The Washington Post, the National Review, The Journal of Housing, and the Journal of Urban Law.

 HAL has been mentioned in or used as a reference for many books, including: